MarvinMathew06/Clustering/README.md

 ![image](https://user-images.githubusercontent.com/86583187/173990960-a14820cd-2e11-46c2-85aa-435212711c5e.png)

-How to find most optimal value of K?
+[How to find most optimal value of K?]

-The technique used to find the most optimal value of K is draw a reduction in variation vs number of clusters (K) plot.
-Alternatively, one could draw the squared sum of error (SSE) vs number of clusters (K) plot.
-Here is the diagram representing the plot of SSE vs K (no. of clusters).
-In the diagram below, the point representing the optimal number of clusters can also be called as elbow point.
+The technique used to find the most optimal value of K is to plot elbow chart, with Y axis being squared sum of error (SSE) vs X axis as number of clusters (K).
 The elbow point can be seen as the point after which the distortion/cluster inertia/SSE start decreasing in a linear fashion.

 Sum of Squared Error vs Number of Clusters plot using Elbow method
 ![image](https://user-images.githubusercontent.com/86583187/174216235-200b2b85-c70a-41fc-9ba0-caefb3e7f467.png)